 Realistically a 2x drivetrain gets you only 4-6 extra gears.
 These extra gears help to expand the gear range and reduce the difference between gears but the difference isn’t as substantial as it may seem when you initially compare 1x vs 2x drivetrains.

-2x drivetrains usually offer a wider gear range with a lower low or a higher high gear than 1x.
+2x drivetrains usually offer a wide range of gears with a lower low or a higher high gear than 1x.
 A wider gear range allows you to efficiently ride a wider variety of terrain and inclines.
 In addition, 2x usually offers smaller steps between gears.
 When you have 20-30 gears, the next gear down might be just a few gear inches different.
 You can shift almost seamlessly when the difference between gears is small.
 This helps you maintain your pedaling rhythm while cycling at a high cadence.
 This way, you don’t waste energy regaining your cadence after shifting.
 There is also less friction in the drive system.
 Because the chain runs at a less extreme angle, it creates less friction.
 This allows the chain to transfers power more efficiently.
 All of this helps to improve your performance.

 Advantage: 2x